 The Askja Volcano was unknown to many until a major eruption in 1865.
 The ashfall from that eruption was enough to poison the land and kill livestock.
 The last eruption was in 1961.
 However, there has been an earthquake swarm that has made this volcano off-limits for now.

-Seljalandsfoss is a beautiful waterfall 128 kilometers from Reykjavik which is about 1 hour and 45 minutes away.
+Seljalandsfoss is a beautiful waterfall 80 miles from Reykjavik which is about 1 hour and 45 minutes away.
 This waterfall has appeared on several TV shows and a musical clip.
 This waterfall is one of the World’s Most Instagrammed Waterfall.
 It has been featured in The Telegraph UK.

 Vatnajokull is the biggest glacier in Iceland and the second-largest in Europe.
 To protect nature, a limited number of tourists would be allowed into the ice caves.
 With climate change, the glaciers are now retreating at an alarming rate.
 This is a UNESCO World Heritage Site.